 - Otherwise almost anything is now possible by agreement or Court order.

 These will be payments made through the Child Support Agency (CSA) or Child Maintenance Service (CMS) or payments made by virtue of a Court order.
 These arrangements are often highly technical because two organisations might be involved and the interface between them can be problematic.

 The Court may have made an order.
-But for most people, there is the opportunity to involve the CMS too – the CMS order will trump the Court order and usually terminate it for all purposes.
-Various sorts of structures may have been used in the original order to protect against that happening and leave the obligation within the Court system.
+But for most people, there is the opportunity to involve the CMS too – the CMS order will trump the Court order (save if the payer’s income exceeds £156,000 before tax) and usually terminate it for all purposes.

 Common arrangements are: